qtoncoding/qtoncoding.github.io/_posts/2015-06-15-anagram-class.md

 For every entry in the signed dictionary, if we encounter a new anagram class, print out a new line to the output file.
 Then assign the new anagram signature to ```prevSign```, increment lineNumber and print the actual word out to output file, followed by a space.

 <h3>Performance</h3>
-This program was compiled with Visual Studio 2015 RC on my computer, when tested with the smaller input file of 40 words/lines, it took 14ms to finish.
+This program was compiled with Visual Studio 2015 RC on my computer, when tested with the smaller input file of 40 words, it took 14ms to finish.
-When tested with a larger input file, the word list from the Internet, of 58110 words/lines, it took 433ms to finish.
+When tested with a larger input file, the word list from the Internet, of 58110 words, it took 433ms to finish.
 Personally, I think that's pretty fast.

 There we have it, a nice simple solution to a rather daunting problem at first.
 Hope you find this useful!